ahmadashish/Dog-Identification-App/README.md

 If you are looking for a more guided capstone project related to deep learning and convolutional neural networks, this might be just it.
 The goal is to classify images of dogs according to their breed, developing an algorithm that could be used as part of a mobile or web app.
 If a dog is detected in the image, it will provide an estimate of the dog's breed.
 If a human is detected, it will provide an estimate of the dog breed that is most resembling.

+# project motivation

+i've completed several guided projects, and now's my chance to show off your skills and creativityIn this capstone project, i will leverage what i’ve learned throughout the program to build a data science project.

 # The Road Ahead